ECONOMICAL MODELLING AND ENVIRONMENTAL POLICIES

 - Quirino Paris (1992), An economic interpretation of linear programming, Iowa State Press, Ames;

-Acquisition of knowledge: lectures (face-to-face and via Teams), seminars and training for using optimization packages (GAMS) and CBA
+Acquisition of knowledge: lectures, seminars and training for using optimization packages (GAMS) and LCA software (OpenLCA)

 Acquisition of the ability to apply knowledge: exercises with PC

-Formulate judgments with autonomy: During the course, students will be encouraged to develop a capacity for a critical analysis of the economic and environmental evaluation issues.
+Formulate judgements with authonomy: During the course students will be encouraged to develop a capacity for critical analysis on economic and environmental evaluation issues.

 Technical language: students will learn the meaning of the terminology commonly used in the context of the operational research applied to environmental resources.